dbos-inc/dbos-docs/docs/explanations/how-workflows-work.md

 # How Workflows Work

-One of the most powerful features of DBOS is its [reliable workflows](../tutorials/workflow-tutorial#reliability-guarantees), which are guaranteed to always run to completion with each function executing once and only once.
+One of the most powerful features of DBOS is its reliable workflows, which are guaranteed to always run to completion with each function executing once and only once.
 In this guide, we'll explain how DBOS makes workflows reliable.

 ### Workflow Guarantees

-To reiterate from our [workflow tutorial](../tutorials/workflow-tutorial), workflows provide the following reliability guaranteees.
+TWorkflows provide the following reliability guarantees.
 These guarantees assume that the application and database may crash and go offline at any point in time, but are always restarted and return online.

 1. Workflows always run to completion.
 If a DBOS process crashes while executing a workflow and is restarted, it resumes the workflow from where it left off.